topfreegames/offers/docs/source/API.md

   There are the routes accessed by the offers lib.

   ### Get Available Offers
-  `GET /available-offers?player-id=<required-player-id>&game-id=<required-game-id>`
+  `GET /available-offers?player-id=<required-player-id>&game-id=<required-game-id>&<attr1>=<val1>&...`

   Gets the available offers for a player of a game.
-An offer is available if it respects the frequency (last time player saw the offer), respects the period (last time player claimed the offer), is triggered (current time is between "from" and "to") and is enabled.
+An offer is available if it respects the frequency (last time player saw the offer), respects the period (last time player claimed the offer), is triggered (current time is between "from" and "to"), matches the filters of the offer for the parameters sent in the query string  and is enabled.
 The success response is a JSON where each key is a placement on the UI and the value is a list of available offers.
+  If an attribute sent in the query string doesn't exist in a filter it is ignored and the extra parameters for a filter are ignored if the request doesn't send a value for them.
+If the filter defines an interval the query string parameter value must be a number.
+There is no limit in the amount of attributes that can be sent to be used in the filters.

   * Success Response
     * Code: `200`